MCPRUNNER/mssqlMCP/Documentation/Architecture.md

    - New tool classes can be registered to extend functionality

 4. **Authentication Mechanisms**

    - Security can be enhanced with additional authentication providers
+   - The existing API key authentication can be extended with more sophisticated mechanisms

+5. **Additional Security Features**
+   - New encryption algorithms can be implemented through the IEncryptionService interface
+   - Advanced key management solutions can be integrated

 ## Security Considerations

 1. **Connection String Security**

-   - Connection strings are stored in a local SQLite database
+   - Connection strings are stored encrypted in a local SQLite database
-   - Sensitive information should be protected
+   - AES encryption is used to protect sensitive information
+   - Encryption keys can be rotated periodically for enhanced security

+2. **API Access Control**

+   - API key authentication protects the MCP endpoint
+   - Keys can be stored in environment variables for secure deployment
+   - Script-based key management simplifies administration

-2. **SQL Injection Prevention**
+3. **SQL Injection Prevention**

    - Parameterized queries are used throughout the codebase
    - User input validation
+   - Proper error handling and logging

-3. **Error Information**
+4. **Error Information**
    - Error details are logged but sanitized before returning to clients
+   - HTTP status codes provide appropriate error categorization
+   - Authentication failures are properly handled with 401/403 responses

+## Configuration

+The system is configured through several mechanisms:

+1. **appsettings.json**

+   - General application settings
+   - Logging configuration
+   - Base connection strings
+   - API security settings

+2. **Environment Variables**

+   - `MSSQL_MCP_KEY` - Encryption key for connection strings
+   - `MSSQL_MCP_API_KEY` - API key for authentication

+3. **SQLite Database**

+   - Stores encrypted connection information
+   - Maintains connection metadata

+4. **PowerShell Scripts**
+   - Utility scripts for managing security features
+   - Key management and rotation
+   - Security assessment tools

 ## Conclusion

 The SQL Server MCP Server provides a robust implementation of the Model Context Protocol for SQL Server databases.
-With its clean architecture, comprehensive metadata support, and connection management capabilities, it enables AI assistants like Copilot to effectively explore and interact with SQL Server databases.
+With its clean architecture, comprehensive metadata support, connection management capabilities, and security features like API key authentication and connection string encryption, it enables AI assistants like Copilot to effectively and securely explore and interact with SQL Server databases.

+The layered architecture allows for separation of concerns, making the codebase maintainable and extensible.
+Security considerations are addressed at multiple levels, from API authentication to connection string encryption and SQL injection prevention, ensuring that database access is both flexible and secure.